rodoulak/desalsim/Tutorials/MF-PFR_Tutorial.md

 'MFPFRCALC' is a class used to represent Mass Balance for MF-PFR Unit.
 In particular, it calculates the flowrates, the concentration of the streams and the requirements of alkaline solution in the two steps.
 MFPFRCALC takes as input the feed flow rate (_Qin_mfpfr_), the ion concentration in the feed (_Cin_mfpfr_), the concentration of NaOH solution for step 1 and step 2 (_C_NaOH_), the Conversion rate (_conv_).
 ### 2.1.
 Overview
-The following attributes are available within the NFMass class:
+The following attributes are available within the MFPFRCALC class:
 - `MW`: (float) Molecular weight of the solute (g/mol)
 - `Ci_in`: (float) Initial concentration of the solute (g/L)
 - `conv_1`: (float) Conversion rate for Magnesium precipitation in the first step